shyamsohane/CQRSSampleAPP-/README.md

 # CQRSSampleAPP-
 This app is sample app to implement CQRS with RabbitmQ, Mongo and SQLLite

-App is followed from below blogs..
+App is followed from below blog..

 https://www.red-gate.com/simple-talk/dotnet/c-programming/getting-started-with-cqrs-part-1/